Utkarsh-Karambhe/The_New_York_Times_Clone/README.md

 index.html         <-- Everything is here (HTML, CSS, JS) images/            <-- All assets used (mock images) README.md          <-- You're reading it!

+## 🔐 Verification

+- I used only allowed editors (VS Code) with inline JS/CSS
+- I am 18+ years old and eligible as per the official rules
+- Complies with all hackathon rules (1 file, hosted live, enhancements added)